 Barcodes for Magazines

-If you need a barcode for your magazine (or journal or newspaper), we recommend that you first get an ISSN number or a BIPAD number (if you don’t have one already).
-Each country has it’s own ISSN Centre (often located in the National Library) – here is a list of all the ISSN Centres worldwide.
-BIPAD numbers can be obtained from http://bipad.com/ – but they are very expensive ($350 starting price).
+If you need a barcode for your magazine (or journal or newspaper), first get an ISSN number or a BIPAD number (if you don’t have one already).
+Each country has its own ISSN Centre (often located in the National Library)

-Once your publication has been given an ISSN or BIPAD number, please come back to this website & purchase barcode images for your number below.
+Once your publication has its ISSN number, please come back to this website and purchase barcode images for your number below.

 You can find out more about ISSN numbers on our magazine barcodes page.